andreiolaru-ro/FLASH-MAS/notes.md

 "Easy to beginners, powerful to experts"

 **Current target:**
-  * manage portables for CLI entries
-  * deploy multiple nodes
+  * [how to] deploy multiple nodes / remote nodes
   * deploy a composite agent
     * what do about having support implementations when pre-loading features
       * should we leave loading (and finding) features to the composite agent, till after the agent is added all contexts? (who adds contexts?)
+  * rename TreeParameterSet and ParameterSet
+  * manage portables for CLI entries